For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We've all bought fancy dress for a uni social, but if you're never going to wear them again and they're in reasonable condition, consider selling them.

-Vinted also offers a paid feature on its app that lets you boost all of your listed items to other users.
-This differs from Vinted's Bumping feature, where you can boost individual items for a small cost (usually a couple of quid or less).
+Vinted offers a couple of paid-for features on its app that let you boost all or some of your listed items to other users.

 For the fee, Vinted will also provide you with stats, showing you how many people saw your items and interacted with them.

-However, Vinted's Wardrobe Spotlight may not be worth it unless you're selling a lot of items.
-It may be cheaper to boost individual items, or even relist them so they're nearer the top of the search page.
+Vinted's Showcase (formerly Wardrobe Spotlight) may not be worth it unless you're selling a lot of items.
+It may be cheaper to bump individual items, or even relist them so they're nearer the top of the search page.

 woman putting tape on a parcel on a desk with laptop